 Keywords: Higher secondary, education, govt., private, academic achievement, streams, disciplines etc.

-Scholarly Research Journal's is licensed Based on a work at www.srjis.com
+Scholarly Research Journal's is licensed Based on a work at www.srjis.com the college.
+These two years of academic programme is called higher secondary which includes class XI and XII.

 Introduction